From Tradition to Transformation

 Demand generated across local institutions

-We bridged Tradition and Sustainable Nutrition
+Bridging Tradition and Sustainable Nutrition

 Monastic communities follow deeply rooted dietary traditions.
 Any transitioning requires addressing nutritional balance, cultural acceptance, accessibility in a remote setting, and long-term sustainability.

-Our program addressed all these.
+The program addressed all these.

 The goal was not just to change food, but to enable a smooth and practical transition without disrupting existing systems.

-Through a Structured Plant-Based Transition Programme
+Through a Transition Programme

 The initiative was spearheaded by